Updated: March 30, 2023 - 10 min read

 However, you need to make sure that the authors have actually lived through the experience.
 You will never learn anything by listening to theories: you must reflect on real case studies.
 Whatever your level of PM experience, there’s a lot to be said for picking up a good book.
-We’ve collected a list of our favourites on a range of topics from entry level to expert…
+We’ve collected a list of our favorites on a range of topics from entry-level to expert…

 Inspiration, tools and techniques, and practical help

 Marty Cagan founded Silicon Valley Product Group to help and inspire other PMs, condensing years of experience into this book.
 In it, he takes you through some of the most valuable lessons he has learned in his time working with some of the biggest companies today.
 If you’re looking for a voice of authority on Product Management, this is a pretty great one!

 2. Cracking the PM Interview

 For hopeful PMs looking for their next role